 Optimal energy-efficiency, minimal heat production

 Fiege compared a variety of lighting systems for its new Cross Dock facility.
 Light output of 500 lux was taken as a starting point for maximum visibility, says Lindenbergh.
 ‘Due to its energy-efficiency and minimal heat production and replacement work, we preferred LED to fluorescent lighting.
 What’s more, the heat given off in the climate-controlled rooms has to be cooled back down.
-The cooler LED luminaries kill two birds with one stone.
-After all, the cooler the lights, the less cooling we have to do.’
+The low temperature LED luminaries kill two birds with one stone.
+After all, the colder the lighting, the less we need to cool it down.’

 Savings on both energy and labour